b9Joker108/sssdir/README.md

 a bug-free implementation or prototype, and parked it, due to frustration in my own ineptitude and incapacity.
 Now, I find tale tell and mention, of exactly that functionality, which has been realised by agkozak with the Zsh plugin, namely the Zsh-z plugin *giggle*.
 How wonderful!
-Now, I can peak under the hood, and see the locical and workable Zsh language logic and syntax, and its shell implementation.
+Now, I can peak under the hood, and study the logical and workable Zsh language logic, syntax and solution in its shell implementation.

 Refer: MASTODON: @agkozak@fosstodon.org